-relaxing.
+relaxing tea

-Tea can be part of a healthy diet and people who al Cancer Institute asked about drink tea may even be a little more likely to live longer than those who don't, according to a large dom, then followed them for up to study.

-Tea contains helpful substances known to reduce inflammation.
-Past studies in China and Iapan, where green tea is popular, new study extends the good news cup of tea just got a bit more to the U.K.'s favourite drink: black lower risk of death from any cause tea.
+Tea can be part of a healthy diet and people who al Cancer Institute asked about drink tea may even be a little more the tea habits of nearly a half millikely to live longer than those lion adults in the United Kingwho don't, according to a large dom, then followed them for up to etudy es known to reduce inflammation.
+Past studies in China and Iapan, where green tea is popular. suggested health benefits.
+The new study extends the good news cup of tea just got a bit more to the U.K.'s favourite drink: black lower risk of death from any cause est benefit: A nine to 13 per cent Inoue-Choi, who led the study.

-Scientists from the U.S. Nationthe tea habits of nearly a half million adults in the United King-14 years.
-They adjusted for risk factors such as health, socioeconomics, smoking, alcohol intake, diet, age, race and gender.
+Scientists from the U.S. Nation-14 years.
+They adjusted for risk fac-Tea contains helpful substanc- tors such as health, socioeconomage, race and gender.